 - Put on the harness and adjust the shoulder straps

-- Make sure the D-Ring is upper middle part of the shoulder
+- Make sure the D-Ring is at the upper middle part of the shoulder

 - Adjust the Leg Straps